TMJ Pain Temporomandibular Joint Pain

 It has been demonstrated that neck muscle activity influences masticatory muscle activity.
 The additional demand that is placed on the neck by the forward head posture alters the masticatory system so that people are more susceptible to tmj muscle strain, spasm and pain.
 Posture training usually involves posture exercises performed repetitively to stretch structures that poor posture tends to shorten, strengthen structures that poor posture tends to weaken and create an awareness of the desirable posture.

-In the journal Clinics (Sao Paulo).
-2009 January; 64(1): 35-39.
-It is indicated there is an association between posture and tmj pain.
-Therefore evaluation of posture is an important aspect of for evaluating and managing temporomandibular disorders.
+A 2009 Issue Of Clinics Journal indicated there is an association between posture and tmj pain.
+They concluded that evaluation of posture is an important aspect of for evaluating and managing temporomandibular disorders.

 Also, relating to the neck, whiplash injury has also been associated with tmj pain.
-The mechanism is not clear, however, in Dynamic Behavior of the Temporomandibular Joint in 198 Frontiers in Whiplash Trauma N. Yoganandana nd F.A.
-Pintar (Eds.)
-IOS Press, 2000, indicate that it is mostly related to the neck.
+The mechanism is not clear, however, the 2000 text Dynamic Behavior of the Temporomandibular Joint in 198 Frontiers in Whiplash Trauma, indicates that it is mostly related to the neck.
 It is stated, “Positioning of a headrest very close to the head would provide a clear means of preventing mouth opening.”
 The authors indicate that mouth opening is observed during whiplash, but it does not exceed the physiological limits.
 The authors state “…TMJ dysfunction is more likely due to post-crash neuromuscular changes and/or pain referral of a cervicogenic [neck] nature.”
-Their reference to headrest positioning is noted to prevent jaw opening and it is also recommended to help prevent whiplash and this is why I highly recommend an add on headrest for vehicles with poorly rated headrests, like the Car Seat Head Support.
-So if you have neck or tmj problems, this device can help prevent further injury in the event of a rear end auto collision.
+Their reference to headrest positioning is noted to prevent jaw opening and it is also recommended to help prevent whiplash and this is why I highly recommend an add on headrest for vehicles with poorly designed headrests.
+So if you have neck or tmj problems, a device like this, which has been crash tested and proven to reduce the impact of whiplash, can help prevent further injury in the event of a rear end auto collision.

-In the Journal of the American Dental Association, Vol. 138, August 2007, indicated One out of 3 whiplash trauma sufferers, which often cause neck problems, has a higher risk of having delayed onset TMJ pain within a year following the accident.
+A 2007 issue of the Journal of the American Dental Association indicated One out of 3 whiplash trauma sufferers, which often cause neck problems, has a higher risk of having delayed onset TMJ pain within a year following the accident.
 It is well-known that trauma results in injury and pain.
 Clenching can be considered a form of microtrauma that results in pain.
 Third molar removal may involve wide opening of the mouth, application of considerable forces to the mandible, and, if performed under general anesthesia, a reduction in a subject’s protective mechanisms.
 Any of these could result in trauma to the TMJ or the muscles of mastication.

 There is also an association to suggest that anxiety, stress, and other emotional disturbances may worsen TMJ disorders, especially in patients who experience chronic pain.
+This has been outlined in a 2015 study in the journal BioMed Research International.
+The authors indicate that chronic sttress may reveal or worsen jaw dysfunction.
+They indicate increased masseter muscle activity in chronic stress and relate clenching or bruxism as genetically encoded response to stress.
+Major complaints noted by participants with dysfunction were headaches, pain with wide mouth opening, as well as muscle pain.
 There is also a high prevalence of tmj disorders among females as compared to males and the relationship is thought to be of a hormonal nature.

 Muscular origins of TMJ pain show 2 main muscles that can can form areas of strain with referred pain.
 The “x” shows the area of strain and the red indicates the areas of pain referral.
 Click on the pictures to make larger.